ShuaiweiYu/master-thesis/thesis-template-typst/content/system_design.typ

   caption: [access matrix],
 )

+== Kubernetes Native Design

-== Global Software Control
+// == Global Software Control
-#TODO[
+// #TODO[
-  Optional section describing the control flow of the system, in particular, whether a monolithic, event-driven control flow or concurrent processes have been selected, how requests are initiated and specific synchronization issues
+//   Optional section describing the control flow of the system, in particular, whether a monolithic, event-driven control flow or concurrent processes have been selected, how requests are initiated and specific synchronization issues
-]
+// ]

-== Boundry Conditions
+// == Boundry Conditions
-#TODO[
+// #TODO[
-  Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.
+//   Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.
-]
+// ]